 Nigel has now turned his attention to Aerobatic Display Flying in the Yak 52, and is a familiar name in the local flying community.

-Always keen to combine the pleasure of a display with a good cause wherever possible, Nigel repeated the "Teddy" idea in 2002 at the Elmsett Airfield Open Day, this time raising money for the local village schools, and the Ipswich Children's Hospice.
+Always keen to combine the pleasure of a display with a good cause wherever possible, Nigel repeated the "Teddy" idea at one of the Elmsett Airfield Open Days, this time raising money for the local village schools, and the Ipswich Children's Hospice.
 Around £2000 was raised.
-Parachuting Teddies (the Ted Devils!) was the name of the game in 2003 and subsequent years at Elmsett, again raising money for local causes.
+Parachuting Teddies (the Ted Devils!) was the name of the game in subsequent years at Elmsett, again raising money for local causes.

-In 2007, Nigel, Debs and the Yak took along Pudsey Bear - complete with logbook, photo album and diary wherever they went.
+Nigel, Debs and the Yak took Pudsey Bear along on the display circuit - complete with logbook, photo album and diary wherever they went.
 This raised money for the BBC Children in Need appeal.
 For more information, click here.